jsstenzel/vv-opt/problems/llamas_snr_full/vendor data/README Vendor Data.txt

 TODO sadly, I have to turn all of these into throughput curves and use em

 FRD:
-Previously I used evaluating_cleaving_through_bugger.xlsx as the prior, but this wouldn't have been known before testing.
+Previously I used evaluating_cleaving_through_bugger.xlsx as the prior (mean 7.7%, stddev 2.4%), but this wouldn't have been known before testing.

+Because this is a throughput loss (1-thru) it must be defined on the domain [0,1] -- hence, a Beta distribution, which has the same support.

-So instead, I'll use a design prior.
+I'll use a Beta design prior.
 Requirements say throughput loss has to be less than 5%.
-So, I'll make the prior a gamma distribution that has a CDF near 1.0 at x=5, and is somewhat linear below that.
+So, I'll make the prior a beta distribution that has a CDF of 0.95 at x=0.05, and a mean of 0.25.
+That gives:
-This gives:
-gamma(alpha=1.575, beta=1.25)
+Beta(a=3.434339623321249, b=133.9392453095287)

 GENERAL CONSIDERATIONS:
 "Measurement Considerations When Specifying Optical Coatings," Pete Kupinski and Angus Macleod.
 This paper indicates a best case +- 0.1% T for commercial measurements of highly transmissive coatings.